 He knows how to make lies sound like reality.
 Especially since we’re living on his playing field.

 In this world, the Truth is often buried.
 But once we know the character of God while also seeing how the enemy operates, we won’t be so easily led astray.
 Here’s what Jesus, our Good Shepherd, says about a shepherd and his sheep:

 And when he brings out his own sheep, he goes before them; and the sheep follow him, for they know his voice.
 Yet they will by no means follow a stranger, but will flee from him, for they do not know the voice of strangers.
 John 10:4-5 (NKJV)

 3. Hates God and is Jealous of Man

 Satan’s hatred toward God fuels all he does.
 Entering the serpent to deceive humanity was just a way to get back at God.
-To take what He loved most.
+To take away the creation He loved.
 To get Him where it hurts.
-The lies that he tells us come for the same reason.
+The lies that satan tells us come for the same reason.
 It’s less about us and more about his hatred for God.
 Satan wants us, as the children of God, to still feel separate from Him.
 To live without the intimate relationship with God that was restored through Jesus.